null-dev/WebLinkedServer/README.md

 ```
 server.role = The role of the server (MASTER or SLAVE).
 Defaults to: SLAVE
 server.port = The port which the server will bind to.
 Defaults to: 1919
+server.ip = The IP which the server will bind to.
+Defaults to: 0.0.0.0
 master.serverListFile = The location of the server list.
 Defaults to: WLSServers.json in the working directory
 master.listDirectories = Whether or not the master server will list directories (the slaves still will).
 Defaults to: true
 slave.rootDir = The location of the directory from where the files will be served from.
 Defaults to the working directory